eadmund/sexprs/README.md

 }
 ```

-Sexp is the interface implemented by any object with an S-expression
+Sexp is the interface implemented by both lists and atoms.
-representation.
-It's not really intended to be implemented outside of sexprs,
-although it's certainly possible.

 #### func  ReadBytes